nxthdr/risotto/README.md

 # Risotto

-Risotto 😋 is a BGP collector that processes BMP protocol messages from routers and publishes updates to Kafka/Redpanda.
+Risotto 😋 is a high-performance collector that processes BMP messages from routers and publishes updates to Kafka/Redpanda.
 This repository includes both the Risotto collector application and the Risotto library.

 The collector application streams BGP updates to a Kafka topic, enabling downstream components to consume them.
 The library offers essential components for decoding BMP messages and generating BGP updates.